sylvaincom/sylvaincom.github.io/_posts/2020-09-23-python-librairies.md

 #### For Machine Learning Operations / industrialization
 * [Airflow](https://airflow.apache.org/){:target="_blank"} by Apache: "Airflow is a platform created by the community to programmatically author, schedule and monitor workflows."<br/>
 GitHub repository [here](https://github.com/apache/airflow){:target="_blank"}.
+* [creme](https://creme-ml.github.io/){:target="_blank"}: "creme is a Python library for online machine learning.
+All the tools in the library can be updated with a single observation at a time, and can therefore be used to learn from streaming data."<br/>
+GitHub repository [here](https://github.com/creme-ml/creme){:target="_blank"}.
 * [Dask](https://dask.org/){:target="_blank"}: "Dask provides advanced parallelism for analytics, enabling performance at scale for the tools you love".<br/>
 GitHub repository [here](https://github.com/dask/dask){:target="_blank"}.
 * [Kedro](https://kedro.readthedocs.io/en/stable/){:target="_blank"} by QuantumBlack Labs: "Kedro is an open-source Python framework that applies software engineering best-practice to data and machine-learning pipelines."<br/>